loreanvictor/tmplr/README.md

       path: '{{ tmpdir.license }}/LICENSE'
     to: LICENSE
 ```
-👉 Copy also supports [extended glob pattern](https://www.npmjs.com/package/minimatch), so you can copy multiple files at once.
+👉 Pass an [extended glob pattern](https://www.npmjs.com/package/minimatch) to copy multiple files at once.
 When
 copying multiple files, the `to` expression is treated as a folder address:
 ```yml
 copy: ./template/code/**/*.java
 to: src/main/java
 ```
 ☝️ The structure of the copied files will be preserved in the destination folder.
-In the above example, if there is a
+In the above example,
-`./template/code/com/example/Hello.java` file, it will be copied to `src/main/java/com/example/Hello.java`.
+`./template/code/com/example/Hello.java` will be copied to `src/main/java/com/example/Hello.java`.

 <br>

 When using a glob pattern, hidden files (starting with a dot, e.g. `.gitignore`) and files in hidden folders (e.g. `.github/workflows/publish.yml`) are ignored by default.
-You can update hidden files either by explicitly mentioning them:
+Copy hidden files by explicitly mentioning them:
 ```yml
 - copy: '**/.*.java'
   to: src/main/java